flutter/website/src/cookbook/lists/spaced-items.md

 In this step, add a `ConstrainedBox` as the child of the `SingleChildScrollView`.

-The `ConstrainedBox` widget imposed aditional constraints to its child.
+The `ConstrainedBox` widget imposes aditional constraints to its child.

 Configure the constraint by setting the `minHeight` parameter to be the `maxHeight` of the `LayoutBuilder` constraints.

-This ensures, that the child widget (the items list) will be constrained to have a minimum height equal to the available space provided by the `LayoutBuilder` constraints, namely the maximum height of the `BoxConstraints`.
+This ensures, that the child widget will be constrained to have a minimum height equal to the available space provided by the `LayoutBuilder` constraints, namely the maximum height of the `BoxConstraints`.